1968

 Ric Lee’s dog “Nicky” has been getting her share of publicity attention lately, due to her singing.
 If the band are able to record her in action, she just may end up on their next record album.
 She’s in the recording studio right now laying down some tracks.
 This event would make Nicky the very first canine blues singer in recording history.

-Many Thanks to Claudia Staehr (Herb Staehr) for this beautiful photo
+Many Thanks to Claudia Staehr (Herb Staehr' sister) for this beautiful photo

 LEO LYONS INTERVIEW: